Have questions about Yucandu Summer Camps? We have answers! Peruse our handy Camp FAQ for all of the info you need to know about Yucandu Summer Camps.

 - Teach a variety of skills including building armatures, clay building techniques and more.

-- Include several tactile experiences working with fiber, wood, paint, clay, wire, paper and glass.
+- Include several tactile experiences working with fiber, wood, paint, clay, wire, paper and mosaic tiles.

 - Provide a balance of 2D and 3D techniques.